jhunschejones/Chrome-According-To-Josh/clean-copy/README.md

 # Clean Copy

 ### Description
-While honing the process of making flashcards in Anki for my Japanese language study, I found a few sites that were hard to copy text from as they have a significant amount of styling that comes with by default.
-This extension simply copies the selected text without formatting or trailing spaces to speed up a step in my workflow. 🎉
+While creating language learning flashcards in Anki, I found there were several sites that included a bit of CSS or other nonsense when I tried to copy a word or a sentence.
+This extension resolves that issue by stripping the formatting from the text selection on these sites so that you just get the plain text on your clipboard.